matthewftoledo/matthewftoledo/README.md

-# I'm Matthew Toledo and I'm a Web Developer. 👋🏻
+# I'm Matthew Toledo and I'm a Web Developer 👋🏻

 I build clean, responsive websites using HTML, CSS, and JavaScript.
 I code in VS Code and use Copilot and ChatGPT to move fast and solve problems.